 - Career goals

 The Master's in Higher Education Leadership requires 32 credit hours of study including a capstone internship experience.
-Students will select to specialize in one of two areas of university or college leadership, academic leadership or student affairs leadership.
+Students can take courses in the following areas of leadership: academic affairs or student affairs.
 Classes will be scheduled on evenings and weekends.

 PLANNED COURSE OF STUDY